agentheath/portfolio/mobile_app/checklist.md

-[] Does the feed card surface meaningful, relevant, and timely information to users?
+- [ ] Does the feed card surface meaningful, relevant, and timely information to users?
-[] Does the feed card have small digestible chunks of information that the user can understand and/or take action upon?
+- [ ] Does the feed card have small digestible chunks of information that the user can understand and/or take action upon?
-[] Has your feed card design been approved by the Mobile App Product Designer?
+- [ ] Has your feed card design been approved by the Mobile App Product Designer?
-[] Has the Mobile App team reviewed the ranking and display time of your feed card?
+- [ ] Has the Mobile App team reviewed the ranking and display time of your feed card?
-[] Does your feed card load data quickly?
+- [ ] Does your feed card load data quickly?
 Feed cards that impact the performance of the home page will not be allowed.
-[] Can users easily disable or dismiss your feed card when appropriate?
+- [ ] Can users easily disable or dismiss your feed card when appropriate?
-[] Does your feedcard comply with our data access guidelines?
+- [ ] Does your feedcard comply with our data access guidelines?
 When feedcards are toggled off by the user or don’t need to be visible, they should not be querying data.
+{: style='list-style-type: none'}

 [back](./)